CodeSandbox Secures $12.7M Series A Funding

-Today we're opening up the waitlist for Pro Workspaces, which is purpose-built for product teams of all sizes to work on code collectively—either to get feedback or code together on ideas.
-With custom npm registry support, private workspaces, and team member management, it hooks right into your component library or design system, so you can prototype, review, and iterate on ideas faster than ever, from wherever.
+Today we're opening up the waitlist for Team Pro, which is purpose-built for product teams of all sizes to work on code collectively—either to get feedback or code together on ideas.
+With custom npm registry support, private dashboards, and team member management, it hooks right into your component library or design system, so you can prototype, review, and iterate on ideas faster than ever, from wherever.

 We'll be adding people throughout Q4, ahead of its full release early next year.

 Even with this new funding and the additional operational experience our new investors provide, we're going to need your help.
 You can help by using CodeSandbox to share your code and projects with friends and colleagues.
 You can help by providing feedback, which makes CodeSandbox better for everyone.
 Or you can help by joining us — we've opportunities across engineering, design, growth, and ops.
 We're remote-first and take a peer-led approach to product development that's built around autonomous teams.
 Plus, what we're building is truly exciting - a next-generation development platform where everyone can build an application or contribute to it.
 We're not evolving what already exists; we're tackling the problem afresh.

 We're excited about what's ahead, and we couldn't have gotten to where we are without you.
 Here's to building the future of coding on the web, together.